RedDiego15/SolutionAcmePorblem/README.md

 ### How to Run 🔧

+In case you are from the batch, go to the directory of the project then

-go to src/main.py and run the script.
+go to src, once in this directory run the script with "python main.py"

-In case you wanna try another file, make sure it has de the name "file.txt" and it is in the same level as main.py file
+In case you wanna try another file for input, make sure it has de the name "file.txt" and it is in the same level as main.py file